 The District follows specific procedures in establishing the budgetary data reflected in the financial statements.
-Each year the District's Executive Director and Assistant Director prepare and submit an operating budget to the Board of Trustees for the General Fund prior to the beginning of the new fiscal year (no later than June of each year).
+Each year, the District's Executive Director and Assistant Director prepare and submit an operating budget to the Board of Trustees for the General Fund at the beginning of the new fiscal year.